Tearful mother stitches bag in bid to rescue Sujith, father keeps calling out his name

 A mason by profession, Britto Arogiyaraj did everything he could to help.
 While consoling his heartbroken wife, he sat beside the hole into which the toddler fell and kept calling his name.

-While the rescue operation to retrieve Sujith kept officials on their feet, the world had fallen apart for the toddler's parents Britto Arogiyaraj and Kalaimary.
+While the rescue operation to retrieve Sujith kept officials on their feet, the world had fallen apart for the toddler's parents Britto Arogiyaraj and Kala Mary.
 Every time a rope was dropped into the borewell, their hearts skipped a beat.

 ALSO READ | Lack of inspection, awareness reason behind borewell accidents: Experts